Quantum Semantic Communications for Resource-Efficient Quantum Networking: System Model

-\item Then, the speaker applies quantum clustering techniques to construct an efficient representation of the quantum semantics (see Section~\ref{sec_clustering}).
-This results in $K$, $d$-dimensional quantum states capturing the semantic information of the input raw data.
+As shown in Fig.~\ref{fig_areas}, the constructed quantum semantic representations in the form of $d_2$-dimensional quantum states must be transmitted through quantum channels to the receiving quantum node.
+The quantum communication process must preserve the accuracy of the quantum semantic features during the transmission and reception process.

-\item Next, to represent a high-dimensional quantum state (qudit) using a photo of light, we leverage the concept of \ac{OAM}. \ac{OAM} is a physical property of an electromagnetic wave and it corresponds to the phase of its angular momentum \cite{chaccour2022seven}.
+To deploy high-dimensional quantum states, qudits, using photons of light, we leverage the concept of \ac{OAM}. \ac{OAM} is a physical property of an electromagnetic wave and it corresponds to the phase of its angular momentum.
 The topological charges of \ac{OAM}, i.e., the \emph{modes} of \ac{OAM}, are orthogonal and enable us to exploit $d$ orthogonal basis vectors that represent a qudit in a $d$-dimensional Hilbert space $\mathcal{H}_d$.
 In other words, an arbitrary $l$-dimensional qudit is generated via $l$ \ac{OAM} modes.
 In fact, the quantum number $l$, which represents a topological charge in \ac{OAM}, is unbounded, and can thus yield arbitrarily large Hilbert spaces.
-Nonetheless, due to some experimental considerations, some constraints may be imposed on $l$ \cite{cozzolino2019high}.\footnote{It is important to note that there are various approaches to implement qudits other than encoding them with \ac{OAM}, in addition to different techniques for \ac{OAM} itself, such as the spontaneous parametric down-conversion process and waveshaping devices.
-However, such hardware-related details are out of this short paper's scope, see \cite{cozzolino2019high} and references therein for more details.} Thus, pairs of entangled photons with opposite \ac{OAM} quantum numbers $l_1 = -l_2$ are generated on the speaker's side.
-The theoretical states produced for those photons are given by $\ket{\Phi} = \sum_{l = -d/2}^{l=d/2}{a_l\ket{l_1}\ket{-l_2}},$ where $\ket{\pm l_i}$ represent the states of the two generated photons with \ac{OAM} encoding, and the complex probability amplitudes are represented by $a_l$. \item To initiate the quantum entanglement link, one of the generated entangled photons is transmitted to the listener over a quantum channel (fiber or free-space optical channel).
-The listener then detects the transmitted entangled photon and stores it in quantum memory.
-Subsequently, entanglement purification protocols \cite{pan2001entanglement} can be applied if needed (see Section \ref{sec_fidelity}).
+Nonetheless, due to some experimental considerations, some constraints may be imposed on $l$ \cite{cozzolino2019high}.\footnote{ Diverse methods for implementing qudits extend beyond \ac{OAM} encoding, encompassing techniques like spontaneous parametric down-conversion and waveshaping devices.
+For hardware-specific details, see \cite{cozzolino2019high} and references therein.} Thus, pairs of entangled photons with opposite \ac{OAM} quantum numbers $l_1 = -l_2$ are generated on the transmitter's side.
+The theoretical states produced for those photons are given by $\ket{\Psi} = \sum_{l = -d/2}^{l=d/2}{a_l\ket{l_1}\ket{-l_2}},$ where $\ket{\pm l_i}$ represents the states of the two generated photons with \ac{OAM} $\pm l$ and the complex probability amplitudes are represented by $a_l$.

-\item Given that the entanglement link between the speaker and the listener is now established, the speaker maps each of the $K$ semantic-representing $d$-dimensional quantum state vectors to one of its entangled respective photons.